TheBlueRuby/MiteClient/README.md

 ***WILL NOT WORK WITH CRACKED ACCOUNTS***

 ## Electron-based Installer
-Work-In-Progress, will be put on https://github.com/TheBlueRuby/MiteClient-Installer-Electron
+Work-In-Progress, will eventually be put on https://github.com/TheBlueRuby/MiteClient-Installer-Electron

 ## Jar Installer

-*Currently Bugged*

 Download the installer from the seperate Github repo [here](https://github.com/TheBlueRuby/MiteClient-Installer-JavaFX)

 Run MiteClient-Installer.jar using a Java 8 Runtime with JavaFX

+Tested to work on JRE 1.8.0_271

 ## Manual Installation